lucasvavon/custompricerule/Readme.md

 ## Installation
 1. **Download the Module:**
-   Download the `custompricerule.zip` file from the Releases section.
+   Download the `sellingpricerule.zip` file from the Releases section.

 2. **Install via PrestaShop Admin:**
    - Go to your PrestaShop dashboard.
    - Navigate to "Modules" > "Module Manager".
-   - Click on "Upload a Module" and select the `custompricerule.zip` file.
+   - Click on "Upload a Module" and select the `sellingpricerule.zip` file.
    - Follow the prompts to complete the installation.

 3. **Verify Installation:**
-   After installation, go to "Modules" and ensure that `Custom Price Rule` is listed and active.
+   After installation, go to "Modules" and ensure that `Selling Price Rule` is listed and active.

 ## Configuration
 1. **Access the Configuration Panel:**
-   - In your PrestaShop admin panel, navigate to "Modules" and find `Custom Price Rule`.
+   - In your PrestaShop admin panel, navigate to "Modules" and find `Selling Price Rule`.
    - Click "Configure" to open the settings page.

 2. **Setting Up Markup Rules:**